-If you trailer your boat from lake to lake, you may unknowingly introduce a foreign aquatic species from one lake to the next.
-Thoroughly clean the bottom of the boat, below the water line, remove all weeds and algae, and drain the bilge and livewells before launching the boat in a new body of water.
+If you trailer your boat from lake to lake, you have the potential of unknowingly introducing a foreign aquatic species from one lake to the next.
+It is important to thoroughly clean the bottom of the boat below the water line, remove all weeds and algae, and drain the bilge, ballast, and livewells before launching the boat in a new body of water.
+Check local, state, country agencies as to laws and regulations.

-Fuel and Oil Spillage
+Fuel/Oil Spillage

 The spilling of fuel or oil into our waterways contaminates the environment and is dangerous to wildlife.
-Never discharge or dispose fuel or oil into the water; it is prohibited and you could be fined.
-There are two common, accidental types of discharge:
+DO NOT EVER discharge or dispose of fuel, oil or other chemicals into the water; it is prohibited and can result in fines.
+These are three common, accidental types of discharge:

+- During initial fueling of a nearly empty tank

-- Overfilling the fuel tank. - Pumping contaminated bilge water.
+- Overfilling the fuel tanks

+- Pumping contaminated bilge water

-Fumes from rags can collect in bilge and be extremely hazardous.
+WARNING | Fumes from rags can collect in bilge and pose an extremely hazardous fire and explosion risk, which can result in injury or death.

 Never store rags used to wipe up fuel or solvent spills in the boat.

 Dispose of rags properly ashore.

-Discharge and Disposal of Waste
+Discharge/Disposal of Waste